code-kern-ai/automl-docker/README.md

 ## Using the container
 After the container has been build, you are free to use it anywhere you want.
 To give you an example of what you could do with the container, we will be using it to connect to a graphical user interface that was build using the streamlit framework.
 If you have come this far, everything you'll need for that is already installed on your maschine!

 The user interface we build was made to get predictions on single sentences of texts.
-Our maschine learning model was trained on the [clickbait_dataset]() to be able to predict wether or not a headline of an article is clickbait or not.
-So, depending on your maschine learning model, you need to modify the user interface.
+Our maschine learning model was trained on the [clickbait_dataset](https://www.kaggle.com/datasets/amananandrai/clickbait-dataset) to be able to predict wether or not a headline of an article is clickbait or not.
+It's very small  So, depending on your maschine learning model, you need to modify the user interface.
 But don't worry: streamlit is very easy and fun to use and the [documentation](https://docs.streamlit.io/) is very helpful!

 To start the streamlit application, simply use the following command:
 ```